harshn08/CDPMultinode_woCDFCDSW/README.md

 localhost                  : ok=17   changed=4    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

-Use cm node ( 4xlarge ) to get into CM to verify the cluster status above example shows [54.91.49.29] as cm server
+Use cm node ( 4xlarge ) to get into CM to verify the cluster status above, Ex: 54.91.49.29 as cm server

 https://18.208.221.22:7183/cmf/login
 Pwd: admin/admin

-Login into AWS, check AWS EC2 instance , you will be able to see following instances created   has 3 Worker nodes(2xlarge+100gb) , 1 CDF(2xlarge+100gb) and 1(4xlarge+100gb) master nodes
+Login into AWS, check AWS EC2 instance , you will be able to see following instances created has 3 Worker nodes(2xlarge+100gb) and 1 (4xlarge+100gb) master nodes